Home Blog Contact

 It came from fashion.

-Three things fashion taught me that I use every day in subscription product work:
+Three things fashion taught me that show up in my product work constantly:

 That instinct didn't come from a PM bootcamp.
-It came from a pattern-cutting table.

 And it's the biggest competitive advantage I have.